ece362-purdue/f2022-public-labs/lab-8/lab_8.md

 ![ADCTop](./images/ADC_Topology.jpg)

+If this is something you're interested in designing, you'll need to do a little further reading elsewhere.
+Design of an ADC is an art, and we do not have the time to cover it in this course.

 In this section, you will set up the analog-to-digital converter (`ADC`) and repeatedly check it to update a global variable.
 Since there is always some amount of noise, you will smooth out the readings by creating a boxcar averaging mechanism and using that average to update a variable.

 ### 6.1 Configuring the STM32F0 ADC